How to Create a Publication

-Insert links to the materials used in the article (other posts on Habr, articles on Wikipedia, etc.)
+Insert links to the materials used in the publication (other publications on Habr, articles on Wikipedia, etc.)

 Learn the tags available on thesite.
 Among them there are many useful.
-For example, if you use any rare abbreviations in the article, why not decipher their meaning using the abbr tag?
+For example, if you use any rare abbreviations in the publication, why not decipher their meaning using the abbr tag?

 Pay attention to the difference between the "source" and "code" tags.
 "Source" inserts a block element with syntax highlighting, while the "code" inserts a string element (in fact, just a monospaced font).
 Accordingly, there is no sense in inserting several lines of code into the code tag - it will look ugly, merging with the main text.
 "Source" tag will fit perfectly for this case.